quyen1903/Nestjs/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+In this project, we need .env and download kafka local then run kafka zookeeper and kafka server

-In this project, I use multi threading, to avoid race condition, I implementing kafka queue Product module I use factory design pattern
+Product module I use factory design pattern
 Comment module I use nested set model
-I'm implementing redis distributed lock in cart and checkout module This project use soft delete, which means we mark is_active to false, not completely remove data from database Dont worry, because I just use half CPU cores, so when you run on local, your pc CPU would not be overwhelm Because my laptop lack many disk, (but redundant RAM, that so ridiculous) so I will not implement Docker herre please run on local postgresql
+I'm implementing redis distributed lock in cart and checkout module

+This project use soft delete, which means we mark is_active to false, not completely remove data from database Dont worry, because I just use half CPU cores, so when you run on local, your pc CPU would not be overwhelm Because my laptop lack many disk, (but redundant RAM, that so ridiculous) so I will not implement Docker herre please run on local postgresql

 And I also use many many DTO, so please ping me in case you wanna run on postman, i will give you postman's JSON Thanks for visit, and please send me a feedback via this email quyenng2k@gmail.com